Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 Legume allergies are not uncommon in adults.
 A legume allergy includes sensitization to beans, peas, lentils, and peanuts.
 Some people with legume allergies are hypersensitive to all foods of these groups, while others are allergic only to specific foods.

-If allergic to one food in the legume family, the chances of being allergic to another food of the same family are higher as a result of cross-reactivity.
+If allergic to one food in the legume family, the chances of being allergic to another food of the same family are higher due to cross-reactivity.

 Symptoms of a black turtle bean allergy are the same as other food allergies: hives and rash, oral allergy syndrome (which includes swelling, redness, itching, or tingling of the mouth area), difficulty breathing, asthma, nausea and vomiting, abdominal pain, and in rare severe cases, anaphylactic shock.
-The allergy can also sometimes present itself with contact dermatitis: hives and rash after touching the bean.
+The allergy can sometimes present with contact dermatitis: hives, and rash after touching the bean.

 Toxicity